Hybrid Transformer-Mamba for Weakly Supervised Volumetric Medical Segmentation: Abstract

 \section{Abstract}

-{Weakly supervised semantic segmentation offers a label-efficient solution to train segmentation models for volumetric medical imaging.
-However, existing approaches often rely on 2D encoders that neglect the inherent volumetric nature of the data.
-We propose TranSamba, a hybrid Transformer-Mamba architecture designed to capture 3D context for weakly supervised volumetric medical segmentation.
-TranSamba augments a standard Vision Transformer backbone with Cross-Plane Mamba blocks, which leverage the linear complexity of state space models for efficient information exchange across neighboring slices.
-The information exchange enhances the pairwise self-attention within slices computed by the Transformer blocks, directly contributing to the attention maps for object localization.
-TranSamba achieves effective volumetric modeling with time complexity that scales linearly with the input volume depth and maintains constant memory usage for batch processing.
-Extensive experiments on three datasets demonstrate that TranSamba establishes new state-of-the-art performance, consistently outperforming existing methods across diverse modalities and pathologies.
-Our source code and trained models are openly accessible at: \url{https://github.com/YihengLyu/TranSamba}.}
+Weakly supervised segmentation enables model training from plane-level labels.
+Existing methods often rely on 2D encoders, neglecting the volumetric nature of medical data.
+We propose TranSamba, a hybrid Transformer-Mamba architecture designed to capture 3D context via cross-plane modeling.
+TranSamba augments a Vision Transformer backbone with Cross-Plane Mamba blocks, leveraging linear-time modeling for efficient information exchange across neighboring planes.
+This exchange improves in-plane self-attention and subsequent attention maps for object localization.
+TranSamba maintains linear time complexity and constant space complexity with respect to the input volume depth.
+Extensive experiments on three datasets covering diverse modalities and pathologies show that TranSamba achieves state-of-the-art performance, demonstrating the generalizable efficacy of cross-plane modeling.
+Code is available at: \url{https://github.com/YihengLyu/TranSamba}.